Angerona/angerona-framework/markdown/concept-operators.md

 The most important implemented method is process().
 There are two overloads:
 1. Using *IN* as argument type, such that this overload is called from code
-2. Using @ref angerona.fw.operators.parameter.GenericOperatorParameter as argument type to call the overload from the @ref ASML scope.
+2. Using @ref com.github.angerona.fw.operators.parameter.GenericOperatorParameter as argument type to call the overload from the @ref ASML scope.
-   Every operator invocation in @ref ASML generates a @ref angerona.fw.operators.parameter.GenericOperatorParameter instance that has to be transformed into the type given by *IN*.
-Therefore the interface @ref angerona.fw.operators.parameter.OperatorParameter, that is defined implemented by *IN* defines a method @ref angerona.fw.operators.parameter.OperatorParameter.fromGenericParameter(). process() is defined in the abstract base-class and calls processInternal() that shall be overridden by sub-classes in the third, the implementation, layer.
+   Every operator invocation in @ref ASML generates a @ref com.github.angerona.fw.operators.parameter.GenericOperatorParameter instance that has to be transformed into the type given by *IN*.
+Therefore the interface @ref angerona.fw.operators.parameter.OperatorParameter, that is defined implemented by *IN* defines a method @ref com.github.angerona.fw.operators.parameter.OperatorParameter.fromGenericParameter(). process() is defined in the abstract base-class and calls processInternal() that shall be overridden by sub-classes in the third, the implementation, layer.